gavinkendall/autoscreen/readme.txt

 {month-2}      for 2 months ago
 {hour+6}       for 6 hours ahead

+You can also specify the date/time format as part of a date/time tag expression for when a particular date/time format needs to be used rather than the default date/time format.
+For example ...
+{day-1}
+... returns the value of day ("dd") subtracted by 1 for the previous day (so on January 1st 2021 this will return "31") but ...
+{day-1}[yyyyMMdd]
+... returns the entire value of year ("yyyy"), month ("MM"), and day ("dd") subtracted by 1 for the previous day in the date/time format of "yyyyMMdd" so you have more context as to what the previous day represents in terms of its related month and year (so on January 1st 2021 this will return "20201231").

 As of version 2.3.0.0, Date/Time Format Function was renamed to Date/Time Format Expression to better define its purpose.

+(The data used for tags can be found in "!autoscreen\tags.xml")